-A provision for doubtful debt is a liability for a business and is shown on the liability side of a balance sheet.
-Every year the amount gets changed due to provision made in the current year.
-Bad debts for the current year are to be set off and additional amount of provision is to be added.
+Provision for doubtful debts acts as a liability for the business and is shown on the liability side of a balance sheet.
+Every year the amount gets changed due to the provision made in the current year.
+Bad debts for the current year are to be set off, and an additional amount of provision is to be added.

 The calculation in the case where bad debts occurring in the following year have to be adjusted and an additional amount of provision is to be made, the calculation should be done in the following sequence: